Land Rover Discovery Sport Car Lease

+Land Rover reckons that this Discovery Sport is the most versatile premium compact SUV currently on sale – and it’s a credible claim.
+This is, after all, the only prestigiously-badged car in this segment that can seat seven.
 It’s also smart, practical, safe - and rugged enough to go a lot further than its rivals off the beaten track.
 In short, there’s nothing else quite like it.

 Set off and this car feels exactly as any Land Rover of this kind should.
 The high-set driving position and excellent all-round visibility do a fine job in compensating for the fact that as compact SUVs go, this Discovery Sport isn't actually very ‘compact’.
 The facts are that it's actually both longer and wider than the original first generation Range Rover, something you particularly realise in urban parking situations.
 Despite that though, on the move it’s a vehicle that’s easy to place with confidence through the turns.